-After 18 months in Downing Street, Cameron seems to have gone soft.
-Following a concerted lobbying campaign from bankers, lobbyists and their neo-liberal friends at the CBI, laced with disingenuous scaremongering and talk of economic Armageddon if reforms are enacted, Cameron is backtracking.
+After 18 months in Downing Street, Cameron has gone soft.
+Following a concerted lobbying campaign from bankers, lobbyists and neoliberal friends at the CBI, laced with disingenuous scaremongering and talk of economic Armageddon if reforms are enacted, Cameron is backtracking.
 He has reportedly been persuaded to delay reforms until after the 2015 election.

 If the banks do manage to get the reforms delayed, they believe they might be able kick them into the long grass forever.
 By 2015, the clamour for change might have dissipated.

 But, although the Vickers reforms are imperfect, delay is the last thing that we need.
 We got ourselves into the present pickle – in which “zombie” banks remain reluctant to lend and remain dependent on taxpayer bailouts in the event of crisis – because the government of Gordon Brown was far too soft on the banks, giving them near unconditional bailouts in October 2008.

 Yes, there were top-level clear-outs after that crisis and a few superficial changes were made.
 But the next tier of management remained in place and has carried on pretty much as before.
 The banks’ license to act as “rent gougers“, parasitical on the wider economy, remained in place, as did the implicit state guarantee.